DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 ## General questions

+After getting into hybrid workflows for hybrid publishing and the step-by-step guide to making a simple EPUB, there are some points to be made specific to the different genres of publications that are most used in the arts and culture sector.

+The following points should be made beofrehand, as they apply to all genres:
-* One to one translation or defining the content with the medium in mind?
-Medium specificty of the work
+* The first question to ask when making plans for an epublication is whether it should be a one-to-one translation of a print book, or rather the content will be defined with the medium in mind?
+Is the medium specificty of the work a departure or end point?
-* Modularized / database publishing
+* Many of the advantages in hybrid publishing, as mentioned earlier, come from modularized or database publishing.
+By chopping up a larger work into small modules or bricks, it is easy to make custom publications, make updates to parts only, replace heavy images or files with lighter ones when needed, etc.
-* The importance of metadata - to be applied from the start of the production process
+* The importance of metadata grows significantly when turning towards hybrid publishing.
+This is to ensure that the publication can be found online, in databases and booktores such as Amazon, but also for making the publication process efficient.
+Especially in the case of modularized or database publishing, to apply metadata from the start of the production process is of the utmost importance, otherwise the building blocks can's meaningfully be traced and thus put together.
-* The question of file size: image and multimedia use looks easy, but means a too heavy file in most cases.
+* For the arts and culture publishers of all kind of works file size remains a problem: the use of images and multimedia looks easy and like a great benefit opposite 'static' paper publishing, but results in a too heavy file in most cases, which can't be downloaded, stored or easily flipped through.

-* In short: hybrid publishing
+When it comes to the choice for file format the follwing can be said in general:
+* EPUB is a good choice for ebooks, although not so much for periodicals.
+EPUB can combine advantages of PDF (single file distribution) with HTML (responsive design, small file sizes, modularity/reusability, automation).
+* HTML5 is theoretically an or even the ideal format.
+It gets increasingly used for multimedia journalism (following the example of the 'Snow Fall' reportage by the New York Times from December 2012 <!-- link to: http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek -->.
+When making 'responsive' pages - which is expected when the purpose is reading - this can be a problem.
+* PDF is the easiest to integrate in existing workflows, but has the disadvantage that it is non-responsive, can produce a high file size, and is essentially meant for print.

 ## Research publication